Chaoskampf: Old Testament studies

 Since the classic 1895 German work Schöpfung und Chaos in Urzeit und Endzeit by Hermann Gunkel, various historians in the field of modern biblical studies have associated the theme of chaos in the earlier Babylonian cosmology (and now other cognate narratives from ancient near eastern cosmologies) with the Genesis creation narrative.
 Besides Genesis, other books of the Old Testament, especially several Psalms, some passages in Isaiah and Jeremiah, and the Book of Job are relevant.

 One area of focus has been with respect to the term abyss or tohu wa-bohu in Genesis 1:2.
 The term may refer to a state of non-being before creation or to a formless state.
 In the Book of Genesis, the spirit of God is moving upon the face of the waters, displacing the earlier state of the universe which is likened to a "watery chaos" upon which there is choshek (which translated from the Hebrew is darkness/confusion).
 Some scholars, however, reject the association between biblical creation and notions of chaos from Babylonian and other (such as Chinese) myths.
 The basis is that the terms themselves in Genesis 1:2 are not semantically related to chaos, and that the entire cosmos exists in a state of chaos in Babylonian, Chinese, and other myths, whereas at most this can be said of the earth in Genesis.
 The presence of Chaoskampf in the biblical tradition is now contentious.

+Jon D. Levenson discussed a process of demythologization in which these accounts of serpent combat myths as a divine creative act are retold in later periods, and was reworked into the creation story of Genesis 1.
+John Day made the case using Ugaritic evidence and cognates, that Yahweh's conquest over Leviathan was primarily Canaanite in origin and not Babylonian.